 While some patients have an absolute indication for IVF, many will not.
+There are low cost fertility treatment options for patients.
 Oftentimes, medical treatment of a hormonal imbalance or correction of a metabolic disturbance can improve reproductive function.
 Surgical removal of fibroids and polyps from inside the uterine cavity can also increase the chance of pregnancy.
 Ovulation induction or superovulation treatments cost a fraction of IVF treatments and can achieve pregnancy rates close to those of fertile couples.

 Contributed by: Desireé McCarthy-Keith, MD, is a reproductive endocrinologist in Atlanta, Georgia.